Finding Yourself On Stream

 You cannot know who you are on stream until you have been on stream.
 The streamer version of you is a real version of you, but it has to be discovered, not designed.
 It emerges from hundreds of hours of reps.
 The only way to find it is to keep streaming as honestly as you can and watch what survives.

-That's why this chapter is chapter six.
+That's why this chapter sits where it does in the guide.
 You need the reality check, the framework, the consistency, and the pipeline before this one can do its work.
 You need to have logged actual hours being you on camera before "who am I on stream" is a question you can answer.

 There is a specific reason livestreaming is different from podcasting or YouTube, and the academic literature has started to name it: the relationship a viewer forms with a live streamer is what Hu, Zhang, and Wang (2021) call a "one-and-a-half-sided parasocial relationship" — closer than the one-way parasocial bond you get with a YouTuber, but still not a true mutual friendship.
 That gap is the whole reason this chapter exists.
 Viewers are reacting to you, not to a character you're playing.
 A persona collapses under live-audience pressure.
 A real person doesn't.